Typico-Games/TransformChanger/README.md

 This github repository includes source code for this tool.
 This tool is also on Unreal Engine marketplace as a free plugin.
 It is part of tools created for VR game [Next Move](https://www.meta.com/cs-cz/experiences/6785834628189984?ranking_trace=106799090815324_6785834628189984_QUESTSEARCH_1CIOhKO7vzRZvA7Ca_eyJwbGF0Zm9ybSI6ImFuZHJvaWQtNmRvZiIsInF1ZXJ5X3N0cmluZyI6Im5leHQgbW92ZSIsImxvY2FsZSI6ImNzX0NaIiwibnVtX2ZldGNoIjoxMDEsInNlYXJjaF9yb3V0ZSI6IndlYiIsInRhZ19pZHMiOltdfQ%3D%3D_eyJzZWN0aW9uX2tleSI6IlNFQVJDSCJ9) by [Typico Games](https://typicogames.com)

-TransformChanger requires ConnectorSystem plugin to install. (connector url) is the docs for the system but in short it allows you to trigger TranformChanger functionality to the fullest.
-Developers can use it without it.
+TransformChanger requires InteractionSystem plugin to install, but there is no need to use it.
+InteractionSystem is able connect all plugins from TypicoGames and also provides set of trigger systems.

 # Use Cases

 This system enables you to create situations like:
- - falling bridge
+ - Shooting target location of door.
- - magical bridge that repositions itself
+ - Area triggers magical bridge that repositions itself
- - death trap
+ - Custom DeathTrap actor represented by spikes goes up when player steps on platform.
+ - 40 different cubes that are flying in the world will reposition themselfs into platforms when player steps into BoxTrigger

 # Base Setup

 1. Place TransformChanger Actor in viewport
 2. Group every actor you want to manipulate.
 Make sure Actors are movable.
-3. Fill GroupActorSelection variable in TransformChanger with desired GroupActor
-4. Press "Add Actors to global selection" button in TransformChanger.
-5. Set CurrentTransformId to 0
+3. Set CurrentTransformId to 0
-6. Directly in the viewport, apply your preferred transformations to each individual actor added (Actors don't have to be grouped now)
+4. Directly in the viewport, apply your preferred transformations to each individual actor added (Actors don't have to be grouped now)
-7. Select TransformChanger in viewport.
-(Selecting TransformChanger in viewport automatically saves current transform of Actors)
+5. Click on TransformChanger Actor (selecting BP_TransformChanger saves your transforms)
-8. Set CurrentTransformId to 1
+6. Set CurrentTransformId to 1
-9. Directly in the viewport, apply your preferred transformations to each individual actor added (Actors don't have to be grouped now)
+7. Directly in the viewport, apply your preferred transformations to each individual actor added (Actors don't have to be grouped now)
-10. Select TransformChanger in viewport.
+8. Click on TransformChanger Actor (selecting BP_TransformChanger saves your transforms)
-11. Change CurrentTransformId between 0 and 1 in editor and you'll see their two positions.
-Location is relative to TransformChanger Actor, so you can move TransformChanger Actor to offset desired locations.
+9. Change CurrentTransformId between 0 and 1 in editor and you'll see the change of your defined transforms.
+10. (Location is relative to TransformChanger Actor, so you can move TransformChanger Actor to offset desired locations.)
-12. Simulate Game.
+11. Simulate Game.
-13. Press button "SetNextTransform" and you'll see how transforms are switching.
+12. Press button "SetNextTransform" and you'll see how transforms are switching.

 Now you can define as many transforms you want to and modify it's behaviour with additional parameters.